isc-projects/bind9/doc/notes/notes-current.rst

 - In certain resolution scenarios quotas could be erroneously reached for servers, including the configured forwarders, resulting in SERVFAIL answers sent to the clients.
 This has been fixed. :gl:`#3598`

+- The port in remote servers such as in :any:`primaries` and :any:`parental-agents` could be wrongly configured because of an inheritance bug. :gl:`#3627`